Explore Kilpisjärvi in Summer and Fall

-These are the “musts”, the most popular summer and early autumn sights in Kilpisjärvi in Arctic Lapland.
-Experience the local touch and book a professional guide to accompany you.
+These are the "must-see" attractions during the summer and early autumn in Kilpisjärvi, Arctic Lapland.
+To truly immerse yourself in the local experience, consider booking a professional guide to accompany you on your adventures.

-The best and safest time to conquer Saana Fell is during the summer months and in early autumn.
-A marked trail, which is 4 km (2½ miles) long, leads to the top.
-The starting point of the trail is across the road from the parking lot by the entry to Malla Nature Reserve, at the northern end of the village.
+The optimal and safest time to conquer Saana Fell is during the summer months and early autumn.
+A clearly marked 4-kilometer (2½-mile) trail leads to the summit, with the starting point located across the road from the parking lot at the entrance to Malla Nature Reserve, situated at the northern end of the village.

-The Three-Country Cairn – also known as the Three Nations Border Point – marks the point where Finland, Sweden and Norway meet, thus it’s an international tripoint, the northernmost in the world.
-It is also said to be the world's most peaceful border – no border control, no guards, no customs lanes are anywhere to be seen.
-The monument itself, a cone-shaped block of concrete, approximately 4 meters (13 ft.) in diameter, was erected here in 1926, on an artificial island in a shallow lake.
-It is by no account an attractive sight in itself, but the surrounding nature and the landscapes make the trip an unforgettable experience.
+The Three-Country Cairn, also known as the Three Nations Border Point, marks the intersection of Finland, Sweden, and Norway, making it the northernmost international tripoint in the world.
+Remarkably, it is considered the world's most peaceful border, devoid of border controls, guards, or customs lanes.
+The monument itself, a cone-shaped concrete block approximately 4 meters (13 feet) in diameter, was erected in 1926 on an artificial island within a shallow lake.
+While the cairn itself may not be particularly striking, the surrounding natural beauty and landscapes make this trip an unforgettable experience.

-The easiest way to get to the Cairn is by boat which sails across Lake Kilpisjärvi twice a day.
-The boat trip starts in the immediate vicinity of Kilpisjärvi Holiday Village and Camping (Retkeilykeskus), crosses the lake in thirty minutes and docks at Koltaluokta bay.
-From there it's a 3 km (2 miles) hike to the Cairn.
-The boat waits at its dock to take the visitors back across the lake.
-M/S Malla and M/S Maria sail during the summer months, normally from mid-June, when the lake is free from its ice cover, until the latter part of September.
-For timetables and tickets, please check www.mallalaiva.com.
+The most convenient way to reach the Cairn is by boat, which departs across Lake Kilpisjärvi twice daily.
+The boat journey commences at the northern end of the village, covering the lake in thirty minutes before arriving at Koltaluokta bay.
+From there, it's a 3-kilometer (2-mile) hike to the Cairn.
+The boat awaits at its dock to ferry visitors back across the lake.
+M/S Malla and M/S Maria operate during the summer months, typically from mid-June, once the lake is free from ice, until late September.
+For timetables and fares, please visit www.mallalaiva.com.

-You can also reach the Cairn by hiking through Malla Strict Nature Reserve, either round trip (see below) or one way, having first crossed the lake by boat.
+Alternatively, you can access the Cairn by hiking through Malla Strict Nature Reserve, either as a round trip or one-way after crossing the lake by boat.

-Officially called Malla Strict Nature Reserve, this is one of Finland's oldest protected nature areas.
-Named after the two Malla Fells which rise from the northern shore of Lake Kilpisjärvi the Malla Nature Reserve is a botanist’s paradise, located in a unique year-round arctic environment and boasting rare plants produced by calciferous soil.
+Officially known as Malla Strict Nature Reserve, this is one of Finland's oldest protected natural areas.
+Named after the two Malla Fells that rise from the northern shore of Lake Kilpisjärvi, Malla Nature Reserve offers a haven for botanists.
+It boasts a unique year-round Arctic environment with rare plants thriving in calciferous soil.

-Access to visitors is limited to the 11 km (7 miles) long marked hiking trail which runs across the park from the Three-Country Cairn to a parking area located by the main road at the northern end of Kilpisjärvi village.
-You can start the hike on this trail at either end.
-Do note that there are no services along the trail, camping is not allowed, nor are bicycles and motorized vehicles.
-The only shelter is found near the Three-Country Cairn where a wilderness hut is at the hikers’ disposal free of charge.
-The trail features a few rocky ascents and descents as well as easy walk paths.
-During the flood season in early summer and in the fall crossing the many brooks en route may pose a challenge.
+Visitors have access to an 11-kilometer (7-mile) marked hiking trail that traverses the reserve, running from the Three-Country Cairn to a parking area located along the main road at the northern end of Kilpisjärvi village.
+You can commence the hike from either end of this trail.
+It's important to note that there are no amenities along the trail, camping is prohibited, and neither bicycles nor motorized vehicles are allowed.
+The sole shelter is near the Three-Country Cairn, where a wilderness hut is available to hikers free of charge.
+The trail features several rocky ascents and descents, as well as easy walking paths.
+During the early summer flood season and in the fall, crossing the numerous brooks along the route may present a challenge.

-If you don’t wish to venture all the way through the park, a nice option is a climb to Pikku-Malla Fell, which offers panoramic views of the lake and the surrounding fell country.
-A marked 7 km (4½ miles) trail leads from the roadside parking area to the summit of Pikku-Malla and back.
+For those who prefer a shorter trek, a delightful option is to climb Pikku-Malla Fell, which offers sweeping panoramic views of the lake and surrounding fell country.
+A marked 7-kilometer (4½-mile) trail leads from the roadside parking area to the summit of Pikku-Malla and back.

-The one-day trip starts with a car transfer to Guolasjávri which is located in Norway, 130 km (81 miles) from Kilpisjärvi.
-The ride takes you through the magnificent landscapes of Norwegian fjords and across rugged treeless wilderness.
-The hike itself is 8 km (5 miles) long each way and quite strenuous, involving a steady climb on unmarked rocky terrain.
-A good physical condition, previous hiking experience and proper footwear and clothing are musts!
-Hikes to conquer Mt.
-Halti are organized from mid-July until the end of August.
+The one-day excursion commences with a car transfer to Guolasjávri, located in Norway, approximately 130 kilometers (81 miles) from Kilpisjärvi.
+The journey offers stunning vistas of Norwegian fjords and treeless wilderness.
+The hike itself spans 8 kilometers (5 miles) each way, involving a demanding ascent on unmarked rocky terrain.
+It requires excellent physical condition, previous hiking experience, and appropriate footwear and clothing.
+Mt.
+Halti excursions are available from mid-July to the end of August.